dqops/dqo/docs/client/models/common.md

 ___

-## MonitoringScheduleSpec
+## CronScheduleSpec
-Monitoring job schedule specification.
+Cron job schedule specification.

 **The structure of this object is described below**